-This honey roasted almond butter is hands-down the best almond butter I’ve ever had!!
-It has a decadent silky creamy texture and it tastes far superior to any store-bought almond butter out there.
-If you love honey-roasted almonds, you’re going to absolutely love this almond butter!
+This honey roasted almond butter has a decadent silky creamy texture and it tastes far superior to any store-bought version out there.

 Here’s the shortlist of ingredients you’ll need.

-- Roast: Spread the honey-coconut covered almonds out on a cookie sheet and roast in the oven.
+- Roast: Spread the honey-coconut covered almonds out on a cookie sheet lined with a Silpat and roast in the oven.
 Toss them once so they are evenly cooked.

-- Process almonds: Blend the almonds in a food processor or blender until it turns creamy.
+- Process almonds: Blend in a food processor or high-powered blender until it turns creamy.
 Add a little more honey if you want things a little sweeter.

 - Storage: Store in an airtight container in the refrigerator.